Frida Kahlo

 About this Lesson

 This lesson invites students to connect through art, self-discovery, and Mexican history by exploring the life and work of Frida Kahlo, one of the most fearless painters of the 20th century.
-After surviving polio and a near-fatal bus accident, Frida turned to painting as a form of healing, creating vivid self-portraits that celebrated her Indigenous heritage and challenged colonial ideas of beauty and identity.
-We discover how Frida used color, nature, and her own image to tell stories that the world had never seen told by a woman like her.
-Students will explore self-portraiture, the relationship between body and land, and the power of art as personal resistance.
-Students are empowered to see themselves as their own greatest subject, and to find in their own stories, spaces, and communities the same richness and beauty that Frida found in hers.
+After surviving polio and a near-fatal bus accident, Frida turned to painting as a form of healing, creating vivid self-portraits that celebrated her experiences and challenged colonial ideas of beauty.
+We discover how Frida used color, nature, and her own image to tell her story.
+Students will explore what it means to celebrate imperfection and see the beauty in yourself, just as you are, through contour drawings.
+Students are encouraged to see the way they live as a work of art.
+They are encouraged to find in their own stories, spaces, and communities the same richness and beauty that Frida found in hers.

 1 | Meet Frida Kahlo and discover how a young girl who survived polio and a devastating bus accident turned pain into one of the most powerful art movements in Mexican history.